cppalliance/safe-cpp/proposal/draft.md

 `arc`'s accessor `operator->` returns const qualified borrows to the owned data.
 You can't mutate through most const qualified types.
 You can only mutate through const qualified types that encapsulate `unsafe_cell`, such as `cell`, `ref_cell`, `mutex` and `shared_mutex`.
 This is how [interior mutability](#interior-mutability) implements shared mutable access.
 Of the interior mutability types, Safe C++ provides `mutex` and `shared_mutex` which satisfy the [`send` and `sync`](#send-and-sync) interfaces, permitting the `arc` to be copied across threads.
 Only types satisfying `std2::send` may be copied through the `std2::thread` constructor.

 Inside the worker thread, we `lock` the mutex to initialize a lock guard object.
-The lock guard is an RAII type: on creation it locks the mutex and on destruction it unlocks the mutex.
+The lock guard is an RAII type: at its creation the mutex is locked and on destruction the mutex is unlocked.
 We call `borrow` on the lock guard to gain a mutable borrow to the string it contains.
-Now we have exclusive access to the string inside the mutex append the emoji  without risk of a data race.
+Now we have exclusive access to the string inside the mutex and append the fire emoji without risking a data race.

-But the thread safety isn't yet demonstrated: the claim isn't that we _can_ write thread software, the claim is that it's _ill-formed_ to write thread unsafe software.
+But the thread safety isn't yet demonstrated: the claim isn't that we _can_ write thread safe software, the claim is that it's _ill-formed_ to write thread unsafe software.

-Let us sabotage our own design.
+Let's sabotage our own design.
 Uncomment the `drp lock_guard` line.
 The lock guard is destroyed and unlocks the mutex.
 The next statement prints the string outside of the mutex, which is a data race, because one of the other nine threads may at that instant be appending to the string.

 ```
 safety: during safety checking of void entry_point(std2::arc<std2::mutex<std2::string>>, int) safe